M51 Skysweeper: Development

 Anti-aircraft guns naturally fall into several categories, each for a different altitude and speed requirement.
 High-altitude targets require very large guns to get the needed power into the shell to reach those altitudes, but at the same time have the advantage of not needing to move very fast because at that range the change in angle of the target was small—consider the seemingly slow motion of an airliner at cruise altitude.
 At very low altitudes there were only seconds in which to react when spotting an aircraft over local terrain, so a hand-swung weapon was the only possibility, no matter how inaccurate.
-However, the short ranges meant that accuracy was not needed, nor was a large gun needed to cover the range.
+The short ranges meant that accuracy was not needed, nor was a large gun needed to cover the range.

 This left an intermediate altitude at which a small gun could not be used because the range to the aircraft was too far, and a larger gun could not be used because the targets were moving too fast.
 During World War II this niche had been covered by the Bofors 40 mm and similar weapons, but against modern jet-powered aircraft these were effectively useless because they simply didn't have the speed and weight of fire to be effective against targets that would be within range for only seconds.
 This led to the need for a new gun to address this intermediate-range role, and the Army defined this to be a weapon able to defeat aircraft flying at 1,000 mph (1,600 km/h) at altitudes up to 20,000 feet (6 km).

 The Sperry Gyroscope Company developed the radar and computer, and development of what would become the Skysweeper started in 1948.
 A new 75 mm gun, known as the T83E1 or M35, was developed that had excellent muzzle velocity, along with two ten-round revolver-type magazines and an auto-loader that allowed it to reach 45 rounds/minute—about one third of what the much lighter Bofors had managed.
 This was mounted on a large square platform with powered traverse, which also mounted the box-shaped computer and manual gunsights on the right side, and the T-38 radar unit on the left.
 The T-38 radar had a range of about 30 km and could track aircraft traveling at up to 700 mph (1100 km/h).

-The Army publicly announced the Skysweeper system in the Spring of 1953.
+The Army publicly announced the Skysweeper system in early 1953.